Product Guide

 Contact Form Settings

-The contact form on your Leenkies page is more than just a simple input field -- it is a configurable lead-capture tool that you can tailor to match your needs.
-From choosing which fields to show to defining what happens after someone submits the form, the contact form settings give you control over the entire experience.
+Your contact form isn't just a simple input field -- it's a configurable lead-capture tool you can tailor to your needs.
+You control which fields to show, what the button says, and what happens after someone submits.

 The page editor with the Contact Form block selected and its settings panel visible